bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/system.rst

 .. figure:: /_images/engine-cockpit/engine-cockpit-system-database.png

-.. _engine-cockpit-licence:
+.. _engine-cockpit-license:

-Licence
+License
 ^^^^^^^

-In the **Licence** view you can upload or renew a licence.
-If you have a valid licence you see a table with all information about it.
+In the **License** view you can upload or renew a license.
+If you have a valid license you see a table with all information about it.
 On the right side you have a live overview of your active sessions with the ability to kill sessions.

 .. tip::
-    **Anonymous or System Sessions** do not appear in the session table but they are counted as normal **Sessions or Licenced Sessions**.
+    **Anonymous or System Sessions** do not appear in the session table but they are counted as normal **Sessions or Licensed Sessions**.

 .. figure:: /_images/engine-cockpit/engine-cockpit-licence.png